markx86/gloom/README.md

 ![menu](.github/images/menu.png)

 In the menu you can adjust your render distance and FOV to your liking.
 Do note that you can also do this while you're in game.
-When you are ready to go, click on `> ready` and you'll join the game world.
+When you are ready to go, click on `> ready` and you will join the game world.

 ![waiting](.github/images/waiting.png)